AndroidPillars/React-Native/CHAPTER-2.md

 - createStackNavigator -> It is a tool Which is used to navigates from one screen to another screen.
 - StyleSheet.create -> To Style the primitive elements.

+## Rules of JSX

+- If we place a Text inside a View, we should remove the semicolon of Text widget.
+- We can declare a string global and re-use that as, const mTxtHello = 'Hi, How are you?' -> <Text>{mTxtHello}</Text> similary for array, boolean and int.
+- Similarly, const mTxtHello = <Text>'Hi, How are you?'</Text> -> {mTxtHello}

+## Props

+- The properties of React Native components are simply pronounced as props.
+- In React Native, most of the components can be customized at the time of their creation with different parameters.
+- These parameters are known as props.
+- They are immutable, and they cannot be changed.
+- It has lot of properties which we can navigate from one screen to another From React Naivgation Stack Navigator to Required Screens.
+- In Other words system to pass data from a parent to child.
+- Work Flow: React Naivgation Stack Navigator -> props -> Navigator to Required Screens

 ![image](https://user-images.githubusercontent.com/48873155/122450363-8cefd680-cfc4-11eb-91d3-f10e315edd80.png)